ghelms/restaurants_in_lakeland/README.md

-# TripAdvisor-Review-Python-Scraper-Restaurants-2021
+# Seeded LDA analysis of TripAdvisor reviews on Danish Restaurants.
-An implementation on python for scraping unique Restaurants's reviews or scraping a whole geographical area's reviews from TripAdvisor
+An implementation on python for scraping unique Restaurants's reviews or scraping a whole geographical area's reviews from TripAdvisor along with a markdown that conducts a seeded LDA analysis of the scraped reviews.

-Features implemented:
-1) Scrape only one restaurants's reviews and store it in csv.
-The feutures of each review are restaurant's name, username, date, review, rating
-2) Scrape a whole area like a city(all restaurants in this region)
-3) Scrape basic info(Restaurant's name, Address, Average Rating, Number of reviews) of each restaurant and store it in another csv
-4) The click function to open the "more" button of the reviews
-5) The click function to change the page

-How to use:
+## How to use:

-Directly from the terminal:
-if you want to scrape only one specific restaurant pass the argument -i or -info if you want to keep the restaurants info  then give the tripadvisor url page of the restaurant e.x.
-Python scraper.py -i --url "https://www.tripadvisor.com/Restaurant_Review-g189484-d2590994-Reviews-Marinos_Restaurant-Corinth_Corinthia_Region_Peloponnese.html"

-if you want to scrape an area then search for that area in TripAdvisor's homepage, click on the restaurants tab of this area and copy the link.
-Pass -i or -info  for the restaurant info like before, pass the -m and then pass the previous copied link. e.x.
-Python scraper.py -m -i --url "https://www.tripadvisor.com/Restaurants-g189484-Corinth_Corinthia_Region_Peloponnese.html" .
-You need webChromeDriver downloaded in the same folder to make it work.
+The pipeline consists of three scripts that should be run in asscending order.

+### 01_get_url.py
+- This script takes a city and a URL to a tripadvisor webpage for a specific city as input.
+The script will loop through all restaurants in a specific city and collect the URLs to the restaurants' TripAdvisor page.
+The URL links are stored in a .txt file.

+### 02_scraper.py
+- This script loops through all .txt files made from the 01_get_url.py script.
+For each .txt file it loops through all restaurant links inside it and scrapes all reviews for each restaurant which is stored in .csv file.
+The script can take an input for which cities to not scrape.

+### 03_analysis.Rmd
+- In this markdown the analysis can be replicated.
+The script is divided into four parts.
+The first part is preprocessing.
+In the second part of the script the seeded LDA analysis are conducted.
+In the third part, the estimates from the LDA analysis are visualized.
+In the fourth part an lmer are conducted on the data.

-If you have any feature requests, don't hesitate to contact me :)
+If you have any feature requests, don't hesitate to contact us :)

 Use at own risk, it might violate TripAdvisor policies.